Charles Barron: Capitalism

 Barron has criticized crony capitalism, calling it a "deeply-rooted illness" within America.
 Barron wrote a scathing editorial on the $700 billion bailout package in 2008, calling it the "biggest welfare check in the history of the planet".
 He said it was "a contradiction of capitalism" to give money to Wall Street during a slump while it had said for years that there was "no money for the people."
 Barron believes that capitalism should be replaced with socialism.

 Gentrification

-At the National Summit on Gentrification in 2019, Barron discussed strategies on keeping his district Black to the exclusion of White people, boasting:
+At the National Summit on Gentrification in 2019, Barron discussed strategies for keeping his district Black to the exclusion of White people, boasting:

 "East New York, the community has had the largest increase in the black population is in East New York 13.2%.
-Harlemn lost 14% of its blacks, 400% increase of whites ...
+Harlem lost 14% of its blacks, 400% increase of whites ...
 I have the distinct honor to be able to come before you and say I actually lost white population in my community.
 I lost, They left.
 I didn't ask them why they left.
 So if you see one or two or three or four or five whites in my neighborhood they're passing through."